 If your basic cup of Joe isn’t cutting it anymore, here are a few ways to spruce up coffee service.

 - Ensure staff is properly trained.
 It’s so simple that it can often be overlooked.
 Take time to train your staff on how to make a cup or pot of coffee.
 This creates consistency from shift to shift, which your customers will appreciate.

-- Embrace changes and trends in the industry.
+- Embrace change and trends in the industry.
 Coffee will always be classic, but the ways in which we use it changes year-to-year.
-Get on board and capitalize on this year’s hottest (or coldest) coffee trend.
+Get on board and capitalize on the year’s hottest (or coldest) coffee trend.

 - Get creative with alternative uses for coffee.
 Coffee doesn’t just belong in a mug anymore.
 Incorporate it into cocktails, or create a cold brew and imperial stout mashup.
 Additionally, you can use it to enhance the flavor of your house-made desserts or signature soups.